Downsizing – The house has been sold. A closing date set.

 The auction staff come in to take all the photos, upload and enter all descriptions to their website.
 They do all the marketing and advertising.
 They handle all the sales including managing the viewing and pickup of items sold and collecting the money.

-When you hire Living Organized downsizing services, I make the arrangements for the auction.
-But the contract is signed by you allowing you to have control over what is sold.
-And…
+When you hire Living Organized downsizing services, I make the arrangements for the auction and everything other little detail of your project.
+But, the contract is signed by you.
+This allows you to have control over what is sold.
+And best of all…

-When the downsizing auction is all over they send you a Cheque.
+When the downsizing auction is over they send you a Cheque.

 Simple and easy.